Unique House Plans

 - 4. Beams and brackets – don't be afraid to add beams to the gables of your home to create a unique look.
 And if you add them, make them bold and thick to make a statement.
 You can even consider making them the same color as the trim or staining them a wood color to contrast with the trim.

 - 5. Columns – another area that often gets overlooked are the columns that define the entry to a unique home.
 Don't be afraid the make them big and make them bold.
-Narrow columns can be great in a more modern house plan design, but on a craftsman, traditional or country French home, it's better to allow them to make a statement.
+Narrow columns can be great in a more modern house plan design, but on a craftsman house plan, traditional or country French home, it's better to allow them to make a statement.

 At the end of the day, it is the combination of the various exterior elements that can be used to create many different unique options for a single house plan.
 Don't be afraid to do you.